PW Data Systems v2.3x © 2005 -

 Notation: [colour|number|letter]

-colour = domain at the jump target
+colour = forensic function at the jump target

-number = class within that target domain
+number = class within that target function

 Origin